 For more information on this and for some suggestions of other places to stay, please also see “Where else can I stay?”

 If you make your own accommodation arrangements, please don’t forget to book your day or weekend pass on our website.

 There are numerous, albeit mostly distant places to stay off campus:

 The University of Leicester themselves has an affiliated hotel named College Court about 1.5 miles away from the main venue.
-If you decide to book here, contact Alison in advance for a special discount code.
+If you decide you wish to stay here, please book the appropriate ticket via our website.

 There are also numerous B&Bs in the general area, and also a few camping sites.

 What is the rest of the venue like?

 The main building, John Foster Hall, is a still fairly modern venue.
 It consists of a series of rooms spread out over three floors.
 It hosts the Dining Room/Main Hall, the Committee Room, the Trade Hall, the bar, the Seminar Room, the Board Game Library Room and an additional Games room.
 There is an elevator available to the top floor, while the lower ground floor can be reached from the outside.

 In addition to the main building, Continuum also makes use of four extra houses all about 5 minutes walk away from the main venue for Freeforms and Tabletop RPGs.

 Continuum is held at a University Hall of Residence, so there is breakfast, lunch, dinner, and a vending machine with snacks that may occasionally run dry.